Australian government deploys army reservists, third navy ship to support firefighters

 Extensive bushfires have killed 23 people since September, Morrison said.
 More than 5 million hectares (13 million acres) of land has been burnt.

-Reporting by Will Ziebell; Editing by Kim Coghill
+Reporting by Will Ziebell; Editing by Himani Sarkar